Film Genres

 Understanding TV and Film Genre Terminology

-3 minute read | Last updated: 4 months ago
+3 minute read | Last updated: 2 years ago

 Welcome to The Essential Showbiz Dictionary™.
 This section explores TV and Film Genre Terminology.
 These are words or phrases that are used when producing specific types of shows and films, like horror, animation, and action.
 Sometimes the same word can mean different things based on the category.
 For example, in animation, a “frame” means a single image in a sequence that, when played in rapid succession, creates the illusion of motion.
 In live-action films, “frame” typically refers to the composition of a shot or the boundaries of the image captured by the camera.
 Directors and cinematographers talk about “framing” when deciding how to position elements within the shot to tell a story visually.
 This is why it’s critical to understand TV and film genre terminology and what they mean in different situations.